mrwednesday33/weather-app/README.md

 CSS
 JavaScript
   ```
-Setup
+#### Setup
 To run this project, simply download the code and open the index.html file in your browser.
-The app will automatically load, and you can start searching for weather information.
+The app will automatically load, and you can start searching for weather information or using link <URL https://mrwednesday33.github.io/weather-app/>.

 ##### Features:
 User-friendly interface